 As a part of the cathedral's completion celebrations in the 19th century, King Ludwig I of Bavaria donated a set of stunning Bavarian stained glass windows featuring the Holy Family together with The Three Kings.

-Sternsinger, "Star Singers", groups of three children dressed as the oriental Three Kings with Balthasar carrying a large glowing five pointed star, go door to door during the twelve Christmas days between December 25 and January 6, particularly in Catholic areas.
-After singing for the occupants they leave a blessing to protect "house and home" for the coming year, and using white chalk write on door beams, or on the actual doors, the date of the current year together with the initials of the names believed to be those of the Magi: Caspar, Melchior and Balthasar.
+Sternsinger, "Star Singers", groups of three children dressed as the oriental Three Kings, and with "Balthasar" carrying a large glowing five pointed star, go door to door during the twelve days of Christmas between December 25 and January 6; particularly in Catholic areas.
+After singing for the occupants they leave a blessing to protect "House and Home" for the coming year; using white chalk that has been blessed in church they write on door beams, or doors, the date of the current year together with the initials of the names believed to be those of the Magi: Caspar, Melchior and Balthasar.

-Money given the singers for their singing and "blessing" is donated to charities, especially those helping disadvantaged children, while any cookies and sweets are theirs to keep.
+Money given the singers for their singing and the "blessing" is donated to charities, especially those helping disadvantaged children, while any cookies and candies are theirs to keep.

-Every year the Catholic Church in Germany will suggest a particular theme and slogan for the "Sternsinger" and about a half a million young German people take part.
-They collect for Die Sternsinger, a "children helping children" organization, which originated in 19th century France and was quickly adopted and publicized by 15 year old Auguste von Sartoriusa who lived in Aachen, Germany.
+Every year the Catholic Church in Germany suggests a particular theme and slogan for the "Sternsinger", and about a half a million young German people take part.
+They collect for Die Sternsinger, a "children helping children" organization that first originated in 19th century France, and was quickly adopted and publicized by 15 year old Auguste von Sartoriusa, from Aachen, Germany.

-The idea was to help abandoned babies and children in China but it has now spread over the world, both as a charity and also with those it supports.
+The idea was to help abandoned babies and children in China, but since the 1950's it has spread over the world.
+Both as a charity and also with those it supports.

-And just to add to the sugar over load as a ceremonial end to the whole Christmas season there is a Dreikoenigskuchen, Three Kings Cake.
-A baked good traditionally divided by the number of people present plus one, with that extra piece symbolically left for those who cannot be there for whatever reason.
-In former times this was then given to any poor person who was seen out and about or who came to the door.
+And just to add to the sugar over load as a ceremonial end to the whole Christmas season there is a Dreikönigskuchen, Three Kings Cake.
+A baked good traditionally divided by the number of people present plus one.
+That extra slice symbolically left for those who cannot be there for whatever reason.
+In former times this was given to any "poor" person who was seen out and about, or came to the door.

-As well as something of a small consolation for the fact that almost a year will pass until the end of November or first days of December, and the arrival of Advent once again bringing with it the beginning of Weihnachten celebrations.
+But it is also something of a small consolation for the fact that almost a year will pass until the end of November, or first days of December, and the arrival of Advent once again bringing with it the beginning of Weihnachten celebrations.